Abedin022/simple_form_validation_with_node_express/README.md

 # simple_form_validation_with_node_express

-A simple form validation with node and express.
+A simple form validation with node, express & postgresql.
 Docker is also used here.